Seattle City Pass Discount Attractions Pass!

 Can I get a Seattle CityPass at Costco?

+No, there is currently no Costco CityPass Seattle sales available at this time.
 As far as we have seen, Costco does not sell the CityPass cards for Seattle.
 They do sell the GoCity cards (which are a similar concept, but more expensive – and they are not available for Seattle at this time).

 Seattle City Pass Discounts Available: